supaflyENJOY/DynamicsDocs/docs/Patients/CareTeamParticipants.md

 # Care Team Participant

-## Care Team Participant Main Grid

-Currently, there is no main grid displaying Care Team Participant records since no need was expressed.
-To view all Care Team Participant s records, utilize Advanced Find (which is OOB from Dynamics.)

-## Care Team Participant Main Form

-By opening a Care Team Participant record on the Patient Contact Form, the Care Team Participant Main Form will open.
-The Care Team Participant Main Form has 1 tab to display all information needed.

-- The Summary tab has 1 section.
-    - Care Team Participant Information
-        - Patient - Locked on existing record.
-(Required.)
-        - Practitioner - Locked on existing record.
-(Required.)
-        - Care Team
-        - Period Start - (Required.)
-        - Period End - (Required.)
-- Header
-    - Status Reason
-    - Owner
-- Name - The Name is set as the Practitioner then the Patient followed by the Period Start and Period End.
-I.e. Alex Medick - Theresa Streich - 5/30/2022 - 6/3/2022.

-##  Add New Care Team Participant
+## Create a Care Team Participant

 To create a new Care Team Participant, click on the 'Add New Care Team Participant' button on the Care Team Participants sub grid (on a Patient Contact Form) to open the Care Team Participants Main Form.

+- *Patient* - auto-populated when navigating from a Patient Contact record.
-When navigating from a Patient Contact record, the following fields are pre-populated:
+- *Care Team* - auto-populated when navigating from a Patient Contact record.
-- Patient - Populated with the Patient navigating from.
-- Care Team
     - Populated with the most recent Patients's Care Team.
     - Field is locked until the Patient field is populated.

-##  Edit Care Team Participants

-To edit a Care Team Participant, click on a record from the Care Team Participants sub grid (on a Patient Contact Form) to open the Care Team Participants Main Form.
+- *Practitioner* - Locked on existing record.
+(Required.)
+- *Period Start* - (Required.)
+- *Period End* - (Required.)

 ##  Auto-created Care Team Participants